DanieLevy/eyetask/Workplan.md

 - **Text Direction**: RTL layout throughout
 - **Content Translation**: All UI elements in Hebrew (except where specified otherwise)
 - **Input Handling**: Hebrew text input support

+🚨 Major Missing Features:
+1. URL Structure & Deep Linking Issues
+❌ Individual Task URLs: /project/:projectId/task/:taskId - Tasks can only be accessed via admin panel, not public URLs ❌ Individual Subtask URLs: /project/:projectId/task/:taskId/subtask/:subtaskId - No direct subtask access ❌ State Preservation in URLs: Expanded/collapsed states not preserved in URL parameters ❌ Task Sharing Links: No individual task links for driver communication
+2. Homepage Missing Core Feature
+❌ Daily Updates Section: The workplan specified a "Daily Updates Section" as a top-positioned functionality area on the homepage - this is completely missing
+3. Header Navigation Issues
+❌ Hamburger Menu & Side Navigation: The header has logo and title but missing the specified hamburger menu (3-line button) for side navigation
+4. Image Handling System
+❌ Image Display: Subtask images are not properly implemented ❌ Thumbnail System: No small fixed-size thumbnails
+❌ Click to Expand: No click-to-expand full resolution functionality ❌ Image Upload: File upload exists in forms but actual image storage/display not working
+5. PWA Advanced Features Missing
+❌ Smart PWA Detection: No automatic detection if EyeTask PWA is installed ❌ Auto-Redirect to PWA: No automatic opening in app when PWA is installed ❌ "Open in App" Prompts: No conditional banner/prompt for non-PWA users ❌ URL Handler Registration: PWA not registered to handle domain URLs ❌ Offline Support: No basic offline capabilities for installed app ❌ Intent Filters: No handling for opening shared links directly in PWA
+6. Architecture Deviation
+⚠️ Storage System Changed: Originally planned for "Local File-Based Storage System" with JSON files, but implemented with Supabase (this is actually better, but different from original plan)
+🔧 Configuration Issues:
+1. URL Routing Inconsistency
+Project pages use /project/[projectName] instead of /project/[projectId] as specified Task access is only via admin routes, not public project routes
+2. PWA Manifest Incomplete
+Missing URL scope configuration for app association
+No intent filters for URL handling
+Service worker lacks offline caching implementation
+3. Missing Service Worker Features
+No URL interception for installed PWA
+No basic caching for offline functionality
+📋 Priority Implementation Order:
+High Priority (Core UX Issues):
+Daily Updates Section on homepage
+Individual task URLs for public access
+Hamburger menu & side navigation
+Image handling system (upload, display, thumbnails) Medium Priority (Enhanced PWA):
+PWA detection & smart redirecting
+URL state preservation for expand/collapse
+Offline support with service worker caching
+Lower Priority (Advanced Features):
+Individual subtask URLs
+Intent filters & URL handling
+"Open in App" prompts
+🎯 Most Critical Missing Item:
+The Daily Updates Section on the homepage appears to be the most significant missing feature from the original vision, as it was specifically mentioned as a "top-positioned functionality area" and seems central to the driver workflow.
+The current homepage goes straight to project selection, but the original plan envisioned a daily updates area first, then project selection below it.